In this article, you can find:

 In short, if you're a big business looking for a communication tool that's cohesive, secure, and efficient, Slack Enterprise Grid is what you need.

-Key Slack Enterprise Grid features
+Key Slack for Enterprise (Slack Enterprise Grid) features

 So, how is Slack for Enterprise different from the rest of its offerings?
 Let’s take a look.